 Where to live

-In the centre of the city you can often find houses with a garden, however the streets can be cramped and you will invariably find it hard to park close to your home.
+In the centre of the city you can often find houses with a garden, however, the streets can be cramped and you will invariably find it hard to park close to your home.

-Historic buildings dating back to the 17th century jostle with shops, cafes, restaurants and weekly markets in the centre of Maastricht.
+Historic buildings dating back to the 17th-century jostle with shops, cafes, restaurants and weekly markets in the centre of Maastricht.
 Vrijthof square is a beautiful place to sit and enjoy the surroundings and on the right day, an open-air concert or event.
 There are huge numbers of daily visitors to Onze Lieve Vrouwebasiliek (the cathedral) and the exclusive stores located in the Stokstraatkwartier.

 Encompassing city walls, university buildings and the municipal park (Stadspark), the Jekerkwartier has an artistic slant that entices creative types and students.

-Across the river is the old neighbourhood of Wyck, famous for specialty stores selling antiques, art and delicious food.
+Across the river is the old neighbourhood of Wyck, famous for speciality stores selling antiques, art and delicious food.
 Further south is the new district of Ceramique which was previously a large industrial ceramic manufacturing area.
 Since 1995 it has been developed into a modern residential, business and museum district favoured by expats and locals wanting modern accommodation in an inner-city suburb with all amenities and services.